 An understanding was worked out with Sankara Sastry and the Visakha Music and Dance Academy (VMDA), with CSN Raju as its Founder President and Susarla Gopal Sastry, a noted Civil Engineer and son of Sankara Sastry, as the Founder Secretary, was registered in 1986.
 This was around the time that the construction of the Vizag Steel Plant was in full swing and CSN Raju was at the helm as the Executive Director of the Visakhapatnam Steel Plant.

 Even before the notion of CSR was in vogue, he convinced the many contractors and developers of the Steel Plant to contribute towards the city.
-Consequently, more than a crore of rupees was generated and as a
+Consequently, more than a crore of rupees was generated and as a result today Kalabharati stands as a testament to the combined efforts of all the city’s well-wishers, supportive leaders and eminent Vizagites.

 To ensure quality at Kalabharati, an acoustics expert Prof Ramakrishna of IISC, Bangalore, corporate giants like Larson and Toubro, Phillips India, and Voltas were roped in and plans for a 1000-seater air-conditioned multi-cultural auditorium were drawn by Auro Services.
 Getting L&T to take up such a small project was challenging; reveals CSN Raju.
 But he did convince the construction giant to take it up as a social initiative.